akruszewski/gibl/manuscript/chapter1.md

 I> ### Definition 5
 I>
-I> A peer-to-peer network is formed when two or more computers are connected.
+I> A peer-to-peer network is formed when two or more computers are connected to each other.

-For example, when you are accessing a web page on the Internet using a browser, your browser is the "client" and the web page you're addressing is hosted by a "server".
-The distinction between a "client" and a "server" is blurred in a peer-to-peer network, so every peer is both a client and a server at the same time.
+For example, when you are accessing a web page on the Internet using a browser, your browser is the "client" and the web page you're acessing is hosted by a "server".
+This is a centralized system since every user is getting the information from a single place - the "server".

+In contrast, in a peer-to-peer network - which represents a decentralized system - the distinction between a "client" and a "server" is blurred.
+Every peer is both a "client" and a "server" at the same time.

 ![A decentralized ledger](images/decentralized-ledger.png)